-Student Data Privacy Officer
+Student Data Protection Officer

 Tracy Falvo | (518) 399-9141, ext.
 85050

 Managing student data safely is a complicated issue that our school district takes very seriously.
 However, we begin this case study with the caveat that we are NOT experts in this area.
 We are practitioners who are trying to manage a constantly evolving field.
 It is a challenge to stay informed and up to date on best practice in this ever changing landscape- but the threat of not addressing these issue is potentially severe.
 At BH-BL, we address the issue on multiple fronts.
-In order to better understand our approach, it is helpful to discuss the concept of student data privacy using this diagram.
+In order to better understand our approach, it is helpful to discuss the concept of student data protection using this diagram.

 Where is sensitive student data kept?

 The lock in the middle represents the location of all of the important and sensitive information that we collect on our students and staff in order to function effectively as a school district.
 This includes the following data: demographics, academics, attendance, disabilities, discipline, health,

 free and reduced lunch, and transportation.
 This data is held securely in servers that are protected by state of the art firewalls and disaster recovery procedures.
 Much of this data is in highly secure servers at the Northeast Regional Information Center (NERIC).
 Some of the data is housed in secure servers inside the district. eSD is now cloud hosted with the vendor.

 Yes.
 Student data that is collected and secured by the district is shared outside of this protected area in two ways:

 New York State requires that we share some of student and staff data with

 NYSED for a variety of reasons.
 Our Chief Information Officer (CIO) carefully